mllamazares/SecurityRAT-ASVS-Importer/README.md

 Potential improvements:
 1. The ASVS controls are not updated to the last version.
-2. Just English language available, and the current ASVS version is also available in Spanish and Simplified Chinese ([at least in CSV format](https://github.com/OWASP/ASVS/tree/master/4.0)).
+2. Just English language available, and the current ASVS version is also in Spanish and Simplified Chinese ([at least in CSV format](https://github.com/OWASP/ASVS/tree/master/4.0)).
 3. You need to import them manually to the DB.

 ### Features